 Developing a healthcare application is creating specification documents and wireframes that product users will love.

 Functional specifications documents aim to inform developers what, how, and why they have to build.
-It describes exactly how the features will solve customers’ pain points outlined during the research stage.
+It describes exactly how the features of the SaaS platform will solve customers’ pain points outlined during the research stage.

 3. Designing for user Interface